Measurement of the $D \to K^-\pi^+\pi^+\pi^-$ and $D \to K^-\pi^+\pi^0$ coherence factors and average strong-phase differences in quantum-correlated ${D\bar{D}}$ decays: Event selection and yield determination

 The two singly Cabibbo-suppressed decays $D \to \ks K^\mp \pi^\pm$ give rise to the same final states as the signal modes $D \to K^\mp \pi^\pm \pi^\pm \pi^\mp$, and lead to significant contamination in the like-sign samples for the global measurement.
 In the binned measurement these decays are rejected by explicitly excluding the $\ks$ region from the phase space that is analysed.
 In the global analysis a mass veto is undesirable, as it would prevent the measurement being representative of all phase space.
 Instead an alternative $\ks$ veto is applied, in which the two pairs of oppositely charged pions in the decay of the signal candidate are fitted to a common vertex in turn, and their flight significance is determined.
 Events are rejected when this quantity exceeds a value of two for either combination, after which the net selection efficiency for the background events is ${\cal{O}}(1\%)$.
+(This requirement is also imposed in the binned analysis, in addition to the mass veto.)
 The residual contamination is at a similar level to the signal itself in the affected like-sign samples.
 Its exact contribution is determined by assuming the measured branching fractions~\cite{Zyla:2020zbs} and the efficiencies found in Monte Carlo simulation, and also correcting for quantum-correlation effects not present in the simulation.
 For the latter calculation the hadronic parameters of the background decay are taken from Ref.~\cite{Insler:2012pm}, and those of the other decays contributing to the double tags from Refs.~\cite{Evans:2016tlp,Amhis:2019ckw}.
 This background accounts for around 1\% of events in the samples containing $C\!P$ and $D\to \kspipi$ tags, and is negligible for the opposite-sign flavour-tagged events.

 Another important source of background in the like-sign samples arises from opposite-sign events in which both a kaon and pion of opposite charge are misidentified.
 In order to calibrate the level of this contamination, the rate of misidentification is measured in bins of momentum for a sample of opposite-sign events that is selected with no particle-identification requirements on one of the kaon or pion candidates.
 This sample includes all the double-tag categories listed in Table~\ref{tab:taglist}.
 The results in data are similar to those found in simulation, as can be seen in Fig.~\ref{fig:misid}.
 Those differences that are observed are applied as corrections in the simulation.
 The amount of this background depends on the multiplicity of the final states, because of the momentum dependence of the particle identification.
 It is approximately double the signal size in the $\kmpipio$ vs.~$\kmpi$ sample, and an order of magnitude smaller than the signal contribution in the $\kmthreepi$ vs. $\kmthreepi$ sample.